sas229/geopyv/docs/source/theory.rst

     \mathbf{C}_{\left( :, j \right)} = F^{-1}\left[ \frac{ F\left[ \mathbf{C}_{\left( :, j \right)} \right] }{ F\left[ \mathbf{b}_{y} \right] } \right]

-This array of coefficients is computed by :py:meth:`geopyv.Image._get_C`.
+This array of coefficients is computed by :py:meth:`geopyv.image.Image._get_C`.
 The same technique is used to calculate the B-spline coefficients for the target image :math:`g`.

 .. warning::